uplift-ltd/nexus/packages/formik/README.md

 These wrappers do a few things:

-- handle reporting errors to Sentry
+- handle reporting errors via @uplift-ltd/nexus-errors
 - adds `initialStatus` for form errors
 - adds `setFormSuccess` and `setFormError` helpers
 - adds `applyErrorsToFields` helper